osu-cdme/cdme-scangen-ui-archive/README.md

 ## Install
 Install instructions can be found on the repo of the main script, [cdme-scangen](https://github.com/osu-cdme/cdme-scangen).

-## Packaging
+## Building an Executable
-Packaging is something we are actively figuring out.
+Building is something we are actively figuring out.
 In order to get something usable by a non-developer, you need to package this application into something like a .exe file.
 To do this, the most common tool is `electron-builder`.
 Note: `electron-builder` doesn't support NPM; install yarn before you try and work with this stuff.

 Some work on this is already done:
 - The `package.json` file already has most of the config done.
 It currently outputs a .zip-based executable to the `dist` directory when you run `yarn build`.